How the Soldano Super Lead Overdrive SLO-100 & 50 Watt Amplifiers Work

 But the FX Buffer Cathode Follower does much more than just feed the FX loop.
 It is the first triode to go into overdrive and its interaction with the upstream OD Preamp 4 gain stage adds a unique overdrive effect that limits clipping of both the positive and negative signal lobes.
 This is one of the "secret" reasons the Fender 5F6-A Bassman, Marshall JTM45, Plexi, Master Volume and Soldano amps sound so good when pushed hard.
 This interaction between a gain stage and cathode follower does not have a solid state equivalent.

-The FX Recovery gain stage is used to recover about 80% of the gain lost in the FX loop but due to the 99% upstream signal dump this stage does not normally go into overdrive.
+The FX Recovery gain stage is used to recover about 80% of the gain lost to the FX loop attenuator but due to the 99% upstream signal dump this stage does not normally go into overdrive.
 Soldano did this so FX audio would not be distorted.

 The Master Volume is a pre-phase inverter master volume versus the more common post phase inverter master volume (PPIMV).
 The pre master volume controls the signal level flowing into the phase inverter and controls the distortion level of both the phase inverter and the power tubes.
 The 12AX7 phase inverter gets hit with a hot signal from the preamp and being able to tame that signal before it hits the inverter's grid can help prevent unwanted blocking distortion at extreme volume levels.
 The down side of having the master volume on the input side of the phase inverter is you don't have the phase inverter's gain to create additional distortion before the master volume but this is not a problem for the very high gain SLO preamp.